devara/food-delivery-service/README.md

 I am use the [Swagger](https://swagger.io/) for serve the API documentation.
 You can access the documentation page to test all endpoints from this API.
 Go to [docs page](http://127.0.0.1:3000/docs)

+For online documentation, you can access from API that deployed in [Heroku](https://deva-food-app-api.herokuapp.com/docs).

 You can find all endpoints to check all the features this API can do.

 ![swagger docs page](https://i.imgur.com/iIZYunS.png)